• Skip to primary navigation

 (Don’t move or flip the slices until you get those marks!)

-Sauteed spinach with garlic in skillet.
+Sauteed spinach in pan.

 Move the leaves across the pan until they are just wilted.
 Add salt to taste.